Typed dYdX

 Quick Start

-from dydx import Indexer, PublicNode
+from dydx import DYDX

-market = await indexer.data.get_market('BTC-USD')
+market = await dydx.indexer.data.get_market('BTC-USD')

-price = await public_node.get_price(int(market['clobPairId']))
+price = await dydx.node.get_price(int(market['clobPairId']))

 Features